MicrosoftDocs/memdocs/memdocs/intune/apps/app-configuration-policies-managed-app.md

 Intune can generate certain tokens and send them to the managed application.
 For example, if your app configuration can use an email setting, you can add a dynamic email by using a token.
 Type the name expected by the app in the **Name** field, and then type `{{mail}}` in the **Value** field.

 Intune supports the following token types in the configuration settings.
-Other custom key/value pairs are not supported.
+Other custom key/value pairs aren't supported.

 - \{\{userprincipalname\}\}—for example, John@contoso.com
 - \{\{mail\}\}—for example, John@contoso.com